PaddlePaddle/PaddleX/README_en.md

 ## 📣 Recent Updates

 🔥🔥 **"PaddleX Document Information Personalized Extraction Upgrade"**, PP-ChatOCRv3 innovatively provides custom development functions for OCR models based on data fusion technology, offering stronger model fine-tuning capabilities.
 Millions of high-quality general OCR text recognition data are automatically integrated into vertical model training data at a specific ratio, solving the problem of weakened general text recognition capabilities caused by vertical model training in the industry.
-Suitable for practical scenarios in industries such as automated office, financial risk control, healthcare, education and publishing, and legal and government sectors. **October 17th (Thursday) at 19:00** live broadcast will provide a detailed interpretation of data fusion technology and how to use prompt engineering to achieve better information extraction results.
-[Registration Link](https://www.wjx.top/vm/mFhGfwx.aspx?udsid=772552)
+Suitable for practical scenarios in industries such as automated office, financial risk control, healthcare, education and publishing, and legal and government sectors. **October 24th (Thursday) 19:00** Join our live session for an in-depth analysis of the open-source version of PP-ChatOCRv3 and the outstanding advantages of PaddleX 3.0 Beta1 in terms of accuracy and speed.
+[Registration Link](https://www.wjx.top/vm/wpPu8HL.aspx?udsid=994465)

 🔥🔥 **9.30, 2024**, PaddleX 3.0 Beta1 open source version is officially released, providing **more than 200 models** that can be called with a simple Python API; achieve model full-process development based on unified commands, and open source the basic capabilities of the **PP-ChatOCRv3** pipeline; support **more than 100 models for high-performance inference and service-oriented deployment** (iterating continuously), **more than 7 key visual models for edge-deployment**; **more than 70 models have been adapted for the full development process of Ascend 910B**, **more than 15 models have been adapted for the full development process of Kunlun chips and Cambricon**